Skip to main content Skip to navigation

 Teaching

-Chase is in his first year of teaching at PAIS.
+Chase is in his third year of teaching at PAIS.
 In addition to his teaching duties, he is working towards a Fellowship of Advance Higher Education (FHEA), which he will complete later this year.
 Chase also has previous teaching experience at Boise State University, where he taught classes on Russian Politics and Globalization.
-He also briefly taught high school History courses in the State of Oregon.
+He also briefly taught high school History courses in the state of Oregon.

 To schedule an advice and feedback session, please contact him at his teaching e-mail above.
 Chase welcomes students who are considering post-graduate study or internships, especially in the United States.